 Determine your target customer and segments

 To choose the right pricing approach, you need to determine your target customer and segments.
-This means understanding the needs, preferences, and behaviours of your customers, and tailoring your pricing strategy accordingly.
+This means understanding the needs, preferences, and behaviors of your customers, and tailoring your pricing strategy accordingly.

-You may need to segment your customer base based on factors such as demographics, location, or purchasing behaviour.
+You may need to segment your customer base based on factors such as demographics, location, or purchasing behavior.